mikenye/docker-adsb-to-influxdb/README.md

 autogen 0s       168h0m0s           1        true
 ```

-If you need a longer retention than this, you will need to modify the retention policy yourself.
+You should configure a retention policy to prevent your database from growing to consume all available disk space.
+Accordingly, you will need to modify the retention policy yourself.
 For example, if you wanted to keep the last 30 days of data:

 ```
 InfluxDB shell version: 1.8.0